Alluxio/alluxio/docs/en/core-services/Catalog.md

 $ ${ALLUXIO_HOME}/bin/alluxio table sync alluxio_db
 ```

-Note that the sync operation will not remove any tables or partitions from the Alluxio namespace,
+This sync command will update the Alluxio catalog metadata according to the updates, deletions,
-nor would it change the existing tables or partitions.
+and additions in the UDB tables.

 ## Using Alluxio Structured Data with Presto